 We have a small public float relative to the total number of shares of our common stock that are issued and outstanding and a substantial majority of our issued and outstanding shares are currently restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers.
-As of [, 2012], we have [] shares of common stock outstanding.
+Immediately following the consummation of this offering and a directed share offering under our newly established Customer Stock Ownership Plan, we will have [] shares of common stock outstanding.